|

 Business Interruption Insurance

-Why do you need business interruption insurance?
-If you have an interruption in your business, you need to restart it as soon as possible.
+Need business interruption insurance?
+If you have an interruption in your business, restart it immediately.
 To do this, you need money.
-Business interruption insurance will give you the money that is needed during the time of restoration.
+Business interruption insurance will give you the funds required during the restoration.

 Business Income & Extra Expense Coverage

-A business income policy pays for losses that happen because of the damage or destruction of your business property.
-It does not cover losses like money spent on overhead, taxes, and other costs that would not be incurred if it wasn’t for the loss.
-The limits vary by contract and you need to read it carefully before buying one.
+A business income policy pays for losses because of the damage or destruction of your business property.
+It only covers losses like money spent on overhead, taxes, and other costs that would not be incurred without the loss.
+The limits vary by contract; you must read it carefully before buying one.

 A “period of restoration” insurance policy can protect you if your business property is damaged.
-This type of policy will provide money for you to restore or replace the equipment you need to resume operations.
+This policy will provide money to restore or replace the equipment you need to resume operations.
 Period of restoration insurance does not cover lost profits or other indirect losses, like when your business income is interrupted.

 Business Loss Income Insurance

 This kind of insurance protects a business from losing money if something happens to it.
-It does not cover things like physical damage or the business being closed because of what happened.
+It does not cover physical damage or the company’s closure because of what happened.

-This insurance type is sometimes called Actual Loss, Sustained Business Income coverage.
+This insurance type is sometimes called Actual Loss or sustained Business Income coverage.
 It is usually purchased in conjunction with property insurance.
-It can provide you protection for up to 12 months while business income and extra expense coverage only provides protection for 3 months.
+It can provide protection for up to 12 months, while business income and extra expense coverage only provide protection for 3 months.

-Business interruption insurance is when your business can’t operate because of some kind of disaster.
-For example, if there’s a big power outage on your street; you may be able to get money for that.
+Business interruption insurance is when your business can’t operate because of a disaster.
+For example, if there’s a significant power outage on your street, you may be able to get money for that.

 You can file a claim for business insurance anytime within two years of the loss.
-It is best to tell them about losses as soon as possible so that they have time to investigate it and figure out what to do with your claim.
+I think it’s best to tell them about losses as soon as possible so that they have time to investigate and decide what to do with your claim.

-Base premium rates are determined based on a formula that takes into account many variables.
+Base premium rates are determined using a formula that considers many variables.
 The main variable is location.
 For example, premium rates will be higher in an area with more expensive homes or businesses.

-Coordination of Benefits: When there is a business interruption, your company pays for some of the losses.
-However, sometimes you also have losses from other insurance policies.
+Coordination of Benefits: When there is a business interruption, your company pays for some losses.
+However, sometimes, you also have losses from other insurance policies.
 COB provisions let you get full reimbursement without having to file a separate claim with your company and another one with someone else.
 A person is usually bound to the terms and conditions specified in their insurance policy.

-There are different amounts of insurance for business income and it is important to know what you need.
-You can get $5,000, $10,000 or $25,000.
-Typically, business interruption coverage will pay out one time per year.
-If you want to pay for extra expenses each time they happen though, you can buy them separately.
-You can also get coverage that changes with the seasons and pays for your extra expense every time.
+There are different amounts of insurance for business income, and it is important to know what you need.
+You can get $5,000, $10,000, or $25,000.
+Typically, business interruption coverage will be paid out once per year.
+If you want to pay for extra expenses each time they happen, you can buy them separately.
+You can also get coverage that changes with the seasons and pays for your extra expenses every time.

-Additionally, if you have a business that is at your house, you should get a policy from an insurance company.
-That way it will cover the cost of repairs.
-If you do not get this, then any losses will be more expensive.
-So, this is a type of risk that would not be covered by your insurance.
+Additionally, if you have a business at your house, you should get a policy from an insurance company.
+That way, the cost of repairs will be covered.
+If you do not get this, losses will be more expensive.
+So, this is a type of risk that your insurance would not cover.
 You need to know for sure if you want this policy because it could change the rest of your life.
 Know what you are getting into before you do it.

 Business Income Coverage

 There are two types of losses when it comes to your business.
 The first is when you lose money because of damage (to the property).
-For example, if you lost $500 and had to pay $400 in rent every month, then you would need to buy more insurance.
+For example, if you lost $500 and had to pay $400 monthly rent, you would need to buy more insurance.
 The second type is when there is no damage but there’s a business interruption.
 That means that people can’t come to your store, house, or restaurant because it was not open for some reason such as weather or a natural disaster.
-If this happens and your policy doesn’t already cover this situation, then you will need to buy more insurance from somewhere else.
+If this happens and your policy doesn’t cover this situation, you will need to buy more insurance from somewhere else.
 Should something happen to you rendering you unable to work, then your business may not be able to get coverage.
-The insurance company will not pay for anything unless it was hit by a bad thing.
+The insurance company will not pay for anything unless a bad thing hit it.

 Next, the period of restoration (POR) is the amount of time it takes to recover from a loss.
-It should take as long as it needs to but not so long that business does not flow properly.
-The POR should be specified in writing and different policies may have different time periods for this.
+It should take as long as necessary but not so long that business does not flow properly.
+The POR should be specified in writing, and different policies may have different time periods for this.

 Property insurance is sometimes added to the cost of a business policy.
-It protects business buildings, contents, and personal property against perils like fire, lightning, windstorms or hail.
-There are options to add more coverage for specific types of perils.
+It protects business buildings, contents, and personal property against perils like fire, lightning, windstorms, and hail.
+Options to add more coverage for specific types of perils are available.

 Perils: Loss of Income Insurance

-Perils: The perils named in a business insurance policy are probably the same as those, such as fire, windstorms, hail and so forth.
+Perils: The perils named in a business insurance policy are probably the same as those such as fire, windstorms, hail, and so forth.
 But there are some perils that you might not think of.
-For example, “internal combustion,” which covers damage caused by your vehicle or machinery while they are being used for business purposes.
+For example, “internal combustion” covers damage caused by your vehicle or machinery while they are being used for business purposes.
 Remember that property coverage does not typically include any liability protection.
-Therefore, you must purchase this separately from a commercial general liability policy.
+So, you’ll need to purchase this separately from a commercial general liability policy.

 Business income insurance usually has a way to include business interruption coverage.
-However, you have to buy it with property coverage or actual loss sustained business income coverage.
-Then if you have seasonal extra expense, it can also include business interruption coverage.
+However, you must buy it with property or loss-sustained business income coverage.
+Then, if you have seasonal extra expenses, it can also include business interruption coverage.

-If your business loses income for three months, these are the types of insurance that might help.
+If your business loses income for three months, these types of insurance might help.
 They are similar to homeowner’s coverage in what they cover.
-It is though, more expensive because there are not any perils that make you pay extra for this type of insurance.
-In addition, some insurers don’t do this kind of coverage.
-Some people can only get it on a special event.
+However, they are more expensive because there are no perils that make you pay extra for this type of insurance.
+In addition, some insurers don’t offer this kind of coverage, and some people can only get it for a special event.

 1• Business Income Insurance Coverage Form